 Elastin fibers allow tissues to stretch and return to their normal shape and are found in the skin, muscles, and organs, while collagen fibers provide strength and structural support.
 When collagen fibers lose elasticity, they can pull the body out of alignment and restrict movement.

 To effectively address Carpal Tunnel Syndrome, a full-body evaluation is essential.
-By identifying and releasing fascial restrictions throughout the body, treatment focuses on correcting the underlying cause rather than simply masking wrist pain.
-Myofascial Release supports this process by working to:
+By identifying and releasing fascial restrictions throughout the body, treatment focuses on correcting the underlying cause rather than treating the symptom which would be the pain in the wrist.

 Breaking up adhesions that limit movement